 This family of four (dad, mom, four-year-old boy, five-year-old girl) arrived from Afghanistan on December 7, 2016.
 Dad and mom both speak Farsi and English.
 They're currently unemployed and seeking work.
 Dad worked as a legal advisor and project coordinator in Afghanistan.
 They need furniture and household essentials.

-Dad, mom, grandma and four kids moved to Jordan from Syria in 2011, where they waited until 2016 when they moved to the U.S. They are currently in urgent need of clothing for their son for the coming school year.
+Dad, mom, grandma and four kids moved to Jordan from Syria in 2011, where they waited until 2016 when they moved to the U.S. They are currently in urgent need of clothing for the Grandmother, who is elderly and in need of warm clothing.

 This Syrian family of seven includes mom, dad and six children.
 They moved from Syria to Iraq in 2013 and waited there until February 2017 before coming to the U.S. This very large family is in need of many items to help them resettle.
 Your generosity is much appreciated.

 This family of three arrived in the US in September of 2016.
 The mother uses a wheelchair and the daughter is partially blind.
 They need your help and support with these essential items including hijab for the mother and daughter.